How to Negotiate Your Internet Bill for a Better Deal

 Right away, we can see that this is a great area for negotiation.
-(Edit: as of 2018, Spectrum has taken over cable service in most of NYC.
-They are notoriously less willing to negotiate with customers than other cable companies.)
 There are plenty of options for true broadband at varying prices and levels of service quality.
 More detailed information on each provider is available as a drop down, offering recent stats on plan tiers and specific download/upload speeds.

 - Call the competitors: The second step is to get on the phone with the competition first.
 Call every provider in your area (even workable DSL options) and take note of what they offer.
 Call centers are a hassle, but the rewards are big.
 Tell them you’re considering switching to their service, and chances are they’ll offer a sign-up deal to get you on board.
 If they do: bingo!
 Your bargaining power will be all the better when you call to cancel or negotiate with your current provider.